Bastlifa/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

-    I have no idea.
-What kind of question is this?
-If I'm pressed, I guess it means to think in terms of components, prop drilling, states, and effect syncing.
+    I guess it means to think in terms of components, prop drilling, states, and effect syncing.

-    In reality, it means to be confused why the exact same structure that worked with the NASA project lead to errors with the React Wars project.
-I still have no clue why I had to put in all of the checks I did (if (obj) setThing(obj.thing)), when I didn't have to do that on the NASA project.
-Is it just because the site is slower?
-Was NASA project working a race condition?

 - [ ] Describe state.